-Yes, butterflies have bones, but it isn’t in the form you would expect.
-Butterflies don’t have bones inside their bodies; their skeleton is outside and covers their body.
+Yes, butterflies have bones, but they aren’t like human bones.
+Butterflies don’t have bones inside their bodies; their skeleton is outside and covers them.

 Insects, in general, don’t have bones or skeletons like us.
-All insects, including butterflies, have exoskeletons which are different from our normal skeletons.
+All insects, including butterflies, have exoskeletons different from our normal skeletons.

-We have skeletons inside our bodies; butterflies and other insects have exoskeletons that are outside and cover their bodies.
+We have skeletons inside our bodies; butterflies and other insects have exoskeletons outside and covering their bodies.

-Their skeleton is like skin but hard and tough and protects their insides.
-They also have muscles like us through which they move around with.
+Their skeleton is like skin but hard and protects their insides.
+They also have muscles like us, through which they move around.

 Do Butterflies Have a Skeleton?

-Butterflies have a skeleton, but it’s very different from our skeleton, as mentioned earlier.
+Butterflies have a skeleton, but it’s very different from ours, as mentioned earlier.